rashrey2308/leetcode30daysofcode/README.md

 # LeetCode 30 Days Of Code

-## Following are the solutions of the questions that have been included in the following repository:
+## Following are the topics to which the solutions have been included in the repository:
 1. Arranging Coins
 2. Binary Tree Level Order Traversal II
 3. Prison Cells After N Days